MartinEesmaa/CompressEasy/README.md

 # Supported compressed (compatability on Windows)

-Windows 3.1: BMP, AVI (Microsoft RLE/Video 1, Indeo Video), WAV (available MP3, ZIP, MPG (MPEG-1, MPEG-2))
+Windows 3.1: BMP, AVI (Microsoft RLE/Video 1, Indeo Video & Cinepak), WAV, (external available of MP3, ZIP, MPG (MPEG-1, MPEG-2))

+We strong recommend using VLC or MPV to play your media file, starting Windows XP and later.

 # Stream companies

-Most stream companies use x264 than MPEG-2, so the customers don't have to download, no lossless, good compatability for TV friendly.
+Most stream companies use x264 than MPEG-2, so the customers don't have to download, no lossless, good stream compatability for TV friendly.

 ### Estonian Public Broadcasting (Eesti Rahvusringhääling)